Faculty and Staff

 6. I do not give exams in my course, how does the extended time accommodation factor in?

 If you do not have exams, perhaps you give in class assignments?
-These assignments will take longer for a student with a disability to complete than his/her peers.
+These assignments will take longer for a student with a disability to complete than their peers.
 If all of your assessments of student knowledge are take home essays, projects, or group assignments, then it is possible that the extra time will not provide equal access to material.
 These alternative assignments may have other aspects to consider for a student with disabilities.
 Be sure to check in with your student to assess how they interpret the assignments and whether they are struggling with long-term deadlines.